jacksoncrowley/anki-lang/README.md

 This project is heavily inspired by the book *Fluent Forever* by Gabriel Wyner.
 The principle is simple: a barrier to language learning is the automatic translating into our native language.
 We can work our way around this by finding a word or phrase, and associating with it the sound, the phonetic pronounciation (international phonetic alphabet), and an image.

 ## Usage
-- Clone the repository
+!!
+NOTE: SWITCHED TO UV FOR PACKAGE MANAGEMENT !!

-- Create the conda environment from the `environment.yaml` with:
+Activate the environment with:
 ```
-conda env create --name anki-lang --file environment.yml
+source .venv/bin/activate
 ```

 - Create a `config.yaml` file of your own:
 ```
 Deck: